Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Sail/Explorer/e3 - Sailing to Foreign Stars.md

 ---
 content: charm
 cost: 10m 1wp
+duration: Instant
 essence: 3
 name: Sailing to Foreign Stars
+rating: 4
+requires: ~
 shortDescription: Sail to Malfeas or Yu Shan
-rating: 4
-# TODO: requirements
-# requires: []
 splat: Second Sunrise
+tags: []
 trait: Sail
 tree: Explorer
+type: Simple
 ---

 With some help, the explorer plots a path to a place they've never been.